rcazzara/seldovia/_people/Nutbeem_Alice_Larsen.md

 LAUREL BAIRD: Oh, she was wonderful.
 She was this little lady that -- she just adored her husband Ted, and they have a wonderful story, too.

-She’s from Unga.
+Sheâ€™s from Unga.
 Ted was in the Jessie Lee home, and then they got married.
 And then he got very ill with cancer and passed away and is buried here in the Seldovia cemetery.

 And she was just loyal, keeping his grave always clean, and she just adored him.
-Before that they had a restaurant called Ted’s Café here?
+Before that they had a restaurant called Tedâ€™s CafÃ© here?
 And I guess he was a wonderful cook and so she learned all about that business.

 And so she was always in the food area.
 She worked in the cannery in the summertime.
-She worked at Libby -- Libby’s Cannery up in Kenai, and we always missed her when she’d leave in the spring to go up there, and she worked in the cookhouse.
+She worked at Libby -- Libbyâ€™s Cannery up in Kenai, and we always missed her when sheâ€™d leave in the spring to go up there, and she worked in the cookhouse.

-And then after Libby’s closed she came here and worked in the cookhouse at the AYR cannery.
-But she would come to the house every morning and have coffee with my family, and then she’d come in the afternoon whenever Mom needed somebody to watch us kids, she watched us for long periods of time.
+And then after Libbyâ€™s closed she came here and worked in the cookhouse at the AYR cannery.
+But she would come to the house every morning and have coffee with my family, and then sheâ€™d come in the afternoon whenever Mom needed somebody to watch us kids, she watched us for long periods of time.